Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Robust Point Registration

 and the closest point from barycenter,

-There may be isolated points far from the barycenter in the real scene, so we consider an outliers rejection following \cite{yang2020teaser}.
-For example, one should reject outliers if they are larger than the threshold $c$.
+We also adopt an outliers rejection scheme to remove isolated points far from the barycenter \cite{yang2020teaser}.
+For example, one should reject outliers if they exceed the threshold $c$.
 Then we choose point ${\bm x}_{f}$ and search its $N_{l}$ nearest neighbors based on Euclidean distance, forming a local set $X_{1}$.
 Similarly, subset $X_{2}$ is selected among the point ${\bm x}_{c}$.
-The effect of local size $N_{l}$ on the performance of registration will be discussed in the ablation studies.
+The effect of local size $N_{l}$ on registration performance will be discussed in ablation studies.

-The intuition of the selection strategy is that (1) We want to capture the distinctive geometric structures of the point cloud by two subsets points to enhance the representation ability of the feature extraction module.
-From the perspective of geometry, the farthest and the closest points are located in distinctive regions \cite{eldar1997farthest, shamos1975closest}.
-(2) We need the two subsets to be independent without overlap.
-Therefore, if they are far away from each other, they are more likely to be independent.
+The intuition of the selection strategy is that (1) We want to capture \textit{distinctive geometric structures} of the point cloud by two subsets points to enhance the representation ability of the feature extraction module.
+From the perspective of geometry, the farthest and the closest points are located in \textit{distinctive regions} \cite{eldar1997farthest, shamos1975closest}.
+(2) We need these two subsets to be \textit{independent and without overlap}.
+Therefore, they are more likely to be independent if they are far from each other.

-\subsection{Auxiliary Task I: Self-reconstruction}

 Since discovering features sensitive to rotations and translation from unlabeled source and target point clouds is quite challenging, a single feature extraction module may not lead to sufficient representations.
-If DVDs own rich transformation awareness, proper supervision to local consistency will be offered, thus creating a virtuous circle for the optimization.
+If global and local descriptors own rich transformation awareness, proper supervision of local consistency will be offered, thus creating a virtuous circle for optimization.
 On the contrary, the learning process may be trapped into local minima for the lack of transformation awareness of extracted representations.
-To avoid this issue, we introduce two auxiliary tasks to achieve enhanced rotation-awareness of DVDs.
+To avoid this issue, we introduce two auxiliary tasks to enhance the rotation awareness of global and local descriptors.

+\subsection{Auxiliary Task I: Self-Reconstruction}

 The feature extraction module aims to learn a transformation awareness descriptor, which needs to reflect the effects of rigid-body transformation, enabling the modified inverse compositional algorithm to recover the transformation parameters $W$.
 We choose the vanilla PointNet \cite{qi2017pointnet} as the feature extraction module $\psi$, which is composed of Multi-Layer Perceptron (MLP) and a max-pooling operation.